CleverCloud/doc.clever-cloud.com/deploy/addon/elastic/kibana.md

 ## Enable Kibana with your Elastic Stack add-on

 Kibana can be enabled at the add-on creation.
 Choose "Create an add-on" > "Elastic Stack".
-Select your plan, applications which will use the Elasctic Stack and name the add-on.
-On the options for the Elastic Stack page, enable Kibana.
-Then, confirm options and your add-on is ready with Kibana enabled.
+Select your plan, applications which will use the Elastic Stack and name the add-on.
+On the "options" step, enable Kibana.
+Then, confirm the options and your add-on will start with a Kibana instance.

 ### Customize Kibana configuration file